Note: This is a guest post by Rachelle Crawford of Abundant Life With Less.

 My drawers and closets were always overflowing with stuff and it caused me to never be able to find what I was looking for.
 I couldn’t find my favorite things.
 I’d get frustrated and wind up settling for something else.
 The good stuff was there, I just couldn’t see it.

-Empty space in my day gives me a new perspective and the freedom to make my people my priority, choose experiences over things, and be where I am wholeheartedly.
+Empty space in my day gives me a new perspective and the freedom to make my people my priority, choose experiences over things, and be where I am wholehearted.

 3. Empty Space Allows You to See Past Myself.